 This club was formed back in the day – 1920 to be exact, as a motorcycle club.
 The club host a selection of events throughout the year, mainly focusing on off-roading but they also have car enthusiasts too!

 The Classic Vintage & Modern Racing Club of Jersey

 This club is exactly what it says on the tin!
 Back in 1999 when the club was first founded, they only accepted true classics.
 But in recent years, they have started welcoming younger competitors with the cut off date set that the bike has to be a minimum of 25 years old.
 So, if you fancy taking part with your 25+-year-old bike, get in touch!

 Jersey Classic & Modern Trials Club

-For almost 20 years, the Jersey Classic & Modern Trials Club have dedicated themselves to promoting the excitement that is motorcycle trials.
+For almost 20 years, the Jersey Classic & Modern Trials Club has dedicated themselves to promoting the excitement that is motorcycle trials.
 Each year in March they have their own Trials course.
 It may be on another island but, the Alderney Trials is a 2-day course filled with lots of fun on motorbikes!

 Jersey Classic Vehicle Club

 Do you live in Jersey…?
 Do you have a classic bike…?
 This club is for you!
 The Jersey Classic Vehicle Club accepts all vintage vehicles, and their owners, of course!
 Alternatively, if you’re a fan of all wheels, it might be worth seeing when they are going to be out and about, to see the wheels in motion for yourself!

 - Sorel Point – An excellent Motocross Track